wwall3r/bingo/README.md

 # Vision
 The idea is to create multiple types of bingo games and share a game with individuals.

-1. Different categories of bingo
-  1. Enumerate all the different options in that category
-  1. Generate a board from those options
-1. Shared games ?
-  1. Updates ?

 # Roles
 * anon: An unauthenticated user
 * player: An authenticated user